shaik1002/biggitlabbomb/doc/topics/git/lfs/index.md

 When you clone a repository that uses Git LFS, Git detects the LFS-tracked files and clones them over HTTPS.
-If you run `git clone` with a SSH URL, like `user@hostname.com:group/project.git`, you must enter your GitLab credentials again for HTTPS authentication.
+If you run `git clone` with a SSH URL, like `user@hostname.com:group/project.git`, must enter your GitLab credentials again for HTTPS authentication.

-By default, Git LFS operations occur over HTTPS, even when Git communicates with your repository over SSH.
-In GitLab 17.2, [pure SSH support for LFS](https://gitlab.com/groups/gitlab-org/-/epics/11872) was introduced.
-For information on how to enable this feature, see [Pure SSH transfer protocol](../../../administration/lfs/index.md#pure-ssh-transfer-protocol).

-To fetch new LFS objects for a repository you have already cloned, run this command:
+### Update your local clone of LFS objects

+If you have already cloned a repository that uses Git LFS, and want to fetch new LFS objects from the upstream repository, run:

 ```shell
 git lfs fetch origin main